 All external communications are subject to a review by Legal or Compliance team members prior to being published to ensure the accuracy of the content and its compliance with local regulatory standards.
 Additionally, to ensure clarity and consistency in our communications, all public reporting is reviewed by dedicated members of our Editorial Standards team prior to being published.
-For nonpublic client-specific reporting, we rely on relationship managers assigned to each client to ensure (1) our clients are receiving the necessary information from us, (2) all reporting expectations are codified in client agreements or other written instructions.
+For nonpublic client-specific reporting, we rely on relationship managers assigned to each client to ensure (1) our clients are receiving the necessary information from us, (2) all reporting expectations are communicated to the relevant business units within MFS and (3) any reporting expectations are codified in client agreements or other written instructions.
 As with our public communications, all materials are subject to review by subject matter experts and the appropriate checks and balances.